joseeden/All-Things-DevOps/pages/030-Security/012-Data-Security.md

 7. **Compliance Protocols**
     - Follow specific protocols and processes for regulatory compliance.
     - Ensure data is irreversibly destroyed as required.

+## Data Sovereignty

+Location of the data and the laws that apply to it.

+- Where did the data originate?
+- Where does the data reside?
+- Which laws and regulations apply?

 ## Data Handling Practices